Thursday, September 17, 2015

 I encourage my clients to compare prices with various providers for the best price.

-A complete list of first offender programs can be found at this site: California DUI Schools.
+A complete list of first offender programs in Los Angeles can be found at this site: DUI Classes.

 The program will file the enrollment with the DMV, confirm with them that they have done so.
 Let them know you want to "self enroll" in the AB541 for DMV purposes, that there is no Court disposition and you do not have any paperwork from the Court.